Particle-hole Symmetric Slave Boson Method for the Mixed Valence Problem: Discussion

-The identification of the slave rotor and the normalized $s$-boson SIAM actions allows for methodological advances.
-Writing the rotor action in a simpler $s$-boson form \eqref{eq:rotoractiontwo} allows for Gaussian fluctuations, akin to what was presented in Sec. \ref{sec:Gaussianflucs}, to be calculated simply.
-The generalization of the rotor constraint, inspired by connecting these actions, allows for accurate calculations around any chosen integer occupancy $Q$ rather than only near half-filling ($Q =N/2$).
-However, our theory currently lacks a clear prescription for smoothly transitioning between integer occupancy sectors $Q$ and $Q\pm1$, requiring manual stepwise increases in $Q$, highlighting a challenge in describing the full mixed valence phase space as a function of filling within the parton framework.

-The comparison between unnormalized $s$-boson and slave rotor/ normalized $s$-boson approaches reveals a fundamental dichotomy in the parton formalism.
-Parton methods must choose between a controlled large-$N$ mean-field treatment and faithfulness to the physical $d$-electron anticommutation relation.
-Our $s$-boson method, like its antecedent, enables a controlled large-$N$ expansion that correctly captures atomic energies but while it faithfully captures the rotor algebra, it introduces a renormalization to the canonical commutation relations.
-Nevertheless, despite the imperfect algebra, the method successfully captures the essence of the physics including Coulomb blockade behavior and the formation and destruction of the Kondo resonance within a controlled mean-field framework.
-Conversely, slave rotor/ normalized $s$-boson methods preserve algebraic structure through unitary transformations but lack tractable or accurate large $N$ treatments.
-It is desirable for future analytical impurity solvers to be able to achieve both tractable large $N$ mean-field treatment and algebraic faithfulness.

-The unnormalized $s$-boson approach encounters difficulties in the strong mixed valence regime, where $Q$ and $Q\pm1$ atomic configurations coexist.
-This manifests as a non-smooth interpolation of $T_c$ at half-integer filling, where mixed valence is the strongest (Fig. \ref{fig:Tcmilleniumdome}).
-These limitations arise from the unfaithfully enlarged Hilbert space (Fig. \ref{fig:fig1}) inherent in the parton formulation.
-While fictitious states with a large number of $b$ and $t$ slave bosons are energetically suppressed by the large atomic excitation energies in the Kondo limit -- where only physical $Q \rightleftharpoons Q\pm1$ functions remain low energy -- they become problematic in the strongly mixed valent regime.
-As either charge gap $\Delta E_\pm$ approach zero, these fictitious states become degenerate with physical charge states, allowing the $t$ and $b$ slave boson occupation numbers to diverge.
-The normalization procedure of the $s$-boson may resolve this issue by projecting out nonphysical states, potentially enabling accurate description of strong mixed valence regimes where Hubbard bands merge with the central Kondo resonance.
+Several extensions of our approach warrant future investigation.
+The identification of the slave rotor and the normalized $s$-boson SIAM actions clearly allows for future methodological advances.
+Writing the rotor action in a simpler $s$-boson form \eqref{eq:rotoractiontwo} allows for Gaussian fluctuations, akin to what was presented in Sec. \ref{sec:Gaussianflucs}, to be calculated simply, adjusting $h(T)$ as a function of temperature $T$ to maintain the normalization of $\langle s\dg s\rangle = s_0^2$ calculated from the Gaussian fluctuations.
+If, as appears likely that the difficulties of the s-boson approach in the strongly mixed valent regime discussed above are a consequence of the unnormalized $s$-boson.
+The normalization procedure of the $s$-boson may resolve this issue by projecting out unphysical states, potentially enabling accurate description of strong mixed valence regimes where Hubbard bands merge with the central Kondo resonance.